 Do you have a child interested in acting or theater?
-Tarleton State University’s Theatre Department will offer classes this spring on the Stephenville campus for students in kindergarten through eighth grade.
+Tarleton State University’s Department of Fine Arts will offer classes on the Stephenville campus beginning in January for students in kindergarten through 8th grade.

 Starting Jan.
-20, the Lil’ Theatre at Tarleton will offer Saturday classes from 9 a.m. to noon in the Clyde H. Wells Fine Arts Center.
-Students will learn about acting, rehearsing, costumes, stage make-up and scenic painting.
-Classes conclude April 29.
+26, the Lil’ Theatre at Tarleton will offer Saturday morning classes from 9 a.m. to noon in the Clyde H. Wells Fine Arts Center.
+Students will learn about acting, rehearsing, costumes, stage makeup and scenic painting.
+Classes conclude April 28.

-“Lil Theatre at Tarleton’s mission is to provide an opportunity for youth to experience multiple facets of theatre—acting, basic set and costume design, and painting—all under the guidance of Tarleton theater faculty and majors,” said Prudence Jones, associate professor of theater and technical director.
+“Lil Theatre at Tarleton’s mission is to provide an opportunity for youth to experience multiple facets of theater — acting, basic set and costume design, and painting — all under the guidance of the Tarleton theater faculty and majors,” said Prudence Jones, associate professor of theater.

 “Clearly, working with Lil’ Theatre allowed Tarleton theater majors hands-on experience, such as using quick problem solving skills and learning different acting and directing techniques that are needed in connection with young actors.”